-On October 16, 2013, we entered into a letter agreement offering Mr. Beer appointment to the Board as chairman.
+On October 16, 2013, we entered into a letter agreement offering Mr. Beer appointment to the Board as Chairman.
 Mr. Beer's appointment to the Board became effective on December 20, 2013.
-Pursuant to the letter agreement, Mr. Beer is entitled to compensation for service as a board member in the amount of \$75,000 per year, to be paid on a quarterly basis commencing in 2014.
+Pursuant to the letter agreement, Mr. Beer was entitled to compensation for service as a board member in the amount of \$75,000 per year, payable on a quarterly basis commencing in 2014.

 Pursuant to his letter agreement, Mr. Beer was also granted an option to purchase 80,356 shares of common stock on December 20, 2013, the date of his appointment to the Board.
-25% of the shares subject to the option vested and became exercisable upon the closing of our initial public offering, and the remaining 75% of the shares subject to the option vest and become exercisable in a series of 36 equal monthly installments through December 20, 2016, subject to Mr. Beer's continued service with us on each applicable vesting date.
+25% of the shares subject to the option vested and became exercisable upon the closing of the IPO, and the remaining 75% of the shares subject to the option vest and become exercisable in a series of 36 equal monthly installments through December 20, 2016, subject to Mr. Beer's continued service with us on each applicable vesting date.
 Pursuant to his letter agreement, Mr. Beer was also granted an additional option to purchase 127,513 shares of common stock on June 30, 2014.
-The additional option has an exercise price equal to \$6.00 per share and vests and becomes exercisable in a series of 36 equal monthly installments through December 20, 2016, subject to Mr. Beer's continued service with us on each applicable vesting date.
 The additional option has an exercise price equal to \$6.00 per share and vests and becomes exercisable in a series of 36 equal monthly installments measured from December 20, 2013 through December 20, 2016, subject to Mr. Beer's continued service with us on each applicable vesting date.
 The letter agreement further provides that all option grants that have been or may be made to Mr. Beer as a non-employee director will vest in full in the event of a change in control.